 The DES-3500 Series switches allows the assignment of a user priority to each of the 802.1p priorities.
-In the Configuration folder open the QoS folder and click 802.1p User Priority, to view the screen shown below.
 Once you have assigned a priority to the port groups on the Switch, you can then assign this Class to each of the 4 levels of 802.1p priorities.
 Click Apply to set your changes.
+To view this window click, Configuration > QoS > 802.1p User Priority.